Kyrkosok/wikidata-bots/README.md

 # Kyrkosok.se Wikidata Bots

-This repository contains bot for maintaining and importing heritage data in Wikidata.
+This repository contains bots for maintaining and importing heritage data in Wikidata.

 ## Requirements